Skip to main content

 • Recommended Action: None - everything is working as expected

-• Transaction either called a function not monitored by your assertion, or failed to replay in the test environment
+• Transaction called a function not monitored by your assertion (function selector didn’t match)

 • Common causes: